randomsecguy/MPTCP-IDP/Readme.txt

 Description:

-The proof-of-concept tool performs MPTCP adapted connection tracking and intrusion detection.
-First the IDPS module needs to be run to grab MPTCP packets and perform processing accordingly.
+The proof-of-concept tool utlized MPTCP adapted connection tracking to perform accurate intrusion detection and prevention.
+First, the IDPS needs to be runnning in order to grab MPTCP packets and perform processing accordingly.
 The list of signatures is currently embedded inside the code.

 Note: The sha1.py file is forked from the code released at https://github.com/Neohapsis/mptcp-abuse